golang/vscode-go/docs/debugging.md

   "program": "/absolute/path/to/remote/workspace/package",
 ```

-When seeing the `"port"` attribute being used in the launch request, Go extension will assume a Delve DAP server is started externally and accessible through the specified `host:port` and tell VS Code to connect to it directly.
-The `program` attribute must point to the absolute path to the package or binary to debug in the remote host’s file system even when `substitutePath` is specified.

 ⚠️ Limitations
-*   Unlike `dlv <debug|exec|attach> --headless` commands traditionally used for remote debugging scenarios, Delve’s new `dap` sub command does not launch or attach to the debuggee process until it receives a Launch/Attach request.
-We understand this limitation, and we are currently working on addressing this limitation.
-*   Anyone who can connect to the Delve DAP server’s host:port can exploit it to run arbitrary programs.
+*   Anyone who can connect to the Delve DAP server’s host:port can exploit it to run arbitrary programs as the target is not launched until a client request is received.
 *   When using `"attach"` requests, you will need to specify the `processId` since
 [the processId resolution feature](#attach) cannot gather process information running remotely.
-*   Delve DAP does not support `--allow-multiclient` or `--continue` flags yet, which means after a debug session ends, the dlv-dap process will exit.
+*   Delve DAP does not support `--accept-multiclient` or `--continue` flags, which means after a debug session ends, the dlv-dap process will always exit.
 *   If you use `debug` or `test` mode `launch` requests, Delve builds the target binary.
 Delve tries to build the target from the directory where the `dlv` (or `dlv-dap`) process is running, so make sure to run the `dlv-dap` command from the directory you’d run the `go build` or `go test` command.

 ### Running Debugee Externally

-Sometimes you’d like to launch the program for debugging outside VS Code (e.g., as a workaround of the missing `console` support), there are currently two options.
+Sometimes you might like to launch the program for debugging outside of VS Code (e.g. as a workaround of the missing `console` support to enter stdin via an external terminal or separate target's output from debug session logging).
+There are currently two options:

-*   Compile and run the program from the external terminal and use [the "attach" configuration](#attach).
+*   Compile and run the target program from the external terminal and use [the "attach" configuration](#attach).
-*   Use ["Remote Debugging"](#remote-debugging); run `dlv-dap dap --listen=:<port>` from the external terminal, and set the `"port"` attribute in your launch configuration.
+*   Run the debug server from the external terminal with `--listen=:<port>` and have VS Code connect to it using `port` in your launch configuration (see ["Remote Debugging"](#remote-debugging) for more details)

 ## Reporting Issues